5. Prepare for your hearing

 Ask for accommodation

-Contact the Tribunal if you need the Tribunal do something so there won't be any barriers for you at the hearing.
+You can ask the HRTO for accommodations if you need the HRTO to do something so there will not be any barriers for you at the hearing.
 For example, you might need:

 - a language interpreter

-- because of a or other reason related to your human rights
+- an in-person hearing because of a or other reason related to your human rights

 - to start late or end early because you have to take care of a child